 Second: Bob does not recover from his sin of adultery.

 He does not fully confess it.
 He does not take full responsibility for it.
 And he does not repent of his sin.
 Additionally, he does not regain respect for his wife.
 The deeper personal issues, which led to his sin are not uncovered and fixed.
-He does not make the real changes he needs to make.
+He does not make the real changes he needs to make so a “healing marriage” change can happen.
 He stays emotionally attached to the paramour.
 This other woman, this tramp, stays lodged in his heart so his wife can’t get back in.
 He is, in fact, more likely to continue the affair with this woman or have another one.

 Third: Bob and Susie’s marriage does not recover from his adultery.